Gex: Enter the Gecko: Gameplay

-Gex's move set includes a tail whip attack, a tail bounce, and a flying karate kick.
-His ability to climb certain walls and ceilings is a quality borrowed from the real-life gecko on which Gex is based.
-Gex may use his tail whip around levels to break small TV sets that contain different colored flies, which, when consumed, can add an extra health point, add an extra life, temporarily unlock additional moves, or mark a checkpoint in the level if the player runs out of health.
-Specific stages can require Gex to collect power-ups to move throughout the level or to just stay alive, as is the case with the outer space stages in which Gex must collect oxygen for his astronaut suit.
-While the majority of enemies can be defeated using Gex's move set, others can only be eliminated when Gex manipulates objects or machinery around him.
-For example, a dragon in a Kung Fu level early in the game can only be slain after Gex targets it with a cannon.
+The player controls Gex, an anthropomorphic gecko who runs, jumps, and attacks his way through television-themed levels.
+Gex can perform a tail whip attack, a tail bounce, and a flying karate kick, and he can climb certain walls and ceilings, a quality shared with real-life geckos.
+Gex's attacks can inflict damage on enemies, activate icons in the hub world that provide helpful hints, and break small TV sets that contain different colored flies, which, when consumed, can add an extra health point, add an extra life, unlock temporary upgrades, add oxygen in the outer space levels, or mark a level checkpoint.
+Specific stages require the player to collect power-ups to move throughout the level or to stay alive, as is the case with the futuristic stages in which the player must collect cyber energy to activate certain jump pads and bridges.
+While the majority of enemies can be defeated using Gex's move set, others must be eliminated by manipulating objects or machinery.